In this post in the Classroom of the Future Blog Series, we’ll talk about how the team is approaching the next steps in this multi-year initiative.

 3. Implementation: Deploy and iterate on the most promising solutions

-We’ve assembled a steering team to guide the initiative forward.
+We’ve assembled a steering team to guide the initiative.
 The team includes representatives from the Teaching and Learning team, the Teaching and Learning Technologies team in Sloan Technology Services, Facilities, and Student Services.
 The steering team’s responsibilities will include:

 • incorporating Classroom of the Future needs into existing projects;